Medical Hair Restoration for Women Layton, UT

 Other Medical Treatments of Female Hair Loss

 Similar to male hair loss, there are many, many treatments for hair loss.
 Combs, shampoos, ointments, creams, lasers and more, are all available.
 However, the evidence supporting their use is limited.
 Confused by it all?
 Let Dr. Bitner help you decipher fact from fiction.
 Call or email to schedule an appointment today!
 Click HERE to send an email.
-Have some questions you would like to run past Dr. Bitner.
+Do you have questions you would like to run past Dr. Bitner.